Traces of History in Penderecki’s Oeuvre: From Gagarin to the World Trade Centre

 St Daniel of Moscow (St Danilo, a forefather of all Grand Princes of Moscow, son of Alexander Nevsky), photo: CC / Wikimedia

 When: born 1263, died on March 4th, 1303 in Moscow

 Reference in Penderecki’s work: Slava svyatomu Daniilu knyazhyu moskovskomu (1997)

-In 1997, private Russian TV channel TV-6 commissioned Penedercki to write a piece for the 850th anniversary of the founding of Moscow, and he wrote a hymn to St. Daniel – Slava svyatomu Daniilu knyazhyu moskovskomu.
+In 1997, the private Russian TV channel TV-6 commissioned Penederecki to write a piece for the 850th anniversary of the founding of Moscow.
+He wrote a hymn to St Daniel – Slava svyatomu Daniilu knyazhyu moskovskomu.
 The pious prince and son of Tsar Alexander Nevsky led a strengthening of the Russian Kingdom, which had nothing like the riches of present-day Moscow.
 Perhaps apart from the Danilov, founded to honour the patron of the Russian knyaz.
 He was buried there, and now the monastery is the headquarters of Russian patriarchs.